Railtrack-Sense/.github/profile/README.md

 It comprises of 3 main parts, the sensing device, the backend and the dashboard / portal thingy.

 ## Sensing device:
 ESP32 (lilygo T display - why?
 Because thats what I had laying around >u<) with an invensense LCM20948 stuck onto it.
-[Firmare repository here!](https://github.com/Railtrack-Sense/railtrack-sense-fw)
+[Firmware repository here!](https://github.com/Railtrack-Sense/railtrack-sense-fw)
 This is ofcourse highly temporarily and is only meant as a proof of concept.
 In practise, a purpose designed PCB should be used.

 ## The backend: